 Shopper's Paradise - Many shops, hotels and restaurants and malls are aimed at the large number of Russian tourists who visit Hunchun

-Walking around the city does make one wonder which country one is in as the city is full of signs in Russian, Chinese and Korea.
-Local Chinese speaking mandarin, Korean and the Russians enjoying the benefits this city has to offer does indeed make it different to the vast majority of smaller Chinese cities.
+Walking around the city does make one wonder which country one is in as the city is full of signs in Russian, Chinese and Korean.
+Walking around the city does make one wonder which country one is in as the city is full of signs in Russian, Chinese and Korean.
+Local Chinese speaking mandarin and Korean and seeing so many Russians makes Hunchun different to any other Chinese city.

 One major attraction here is Fang Chuan; the point where the DPRK, Russia and China meet.
 This sliver of land is accessible from Hun Chun.
 When they day is clear one can see the East Sea of Korea (known in some countries as the Sea of Japan).
 Being driven on a Chinese road with North Korea on one side and Russia on the other does indeed give one the sense of being in a truly unique destination.